 NOTE: If you are attempting to download these ZIP archives on an Android device, you will likely get a puzzling error such as "Cannot display PDF".
 The archives should open correctly with an app such as WinZip.
 If you are using MacOS and get a similar puzzling error with the extension on the downloaded file appearing to be .zip.pdf, rename the file to remove the extraneous .pdf and it should unzip without additional difficulty.

 Abstracts should describe new, previously unpublished advances that are relevant to the theme of the meeting.
 Posters from accepted abstracts will be expected to describe data, analyses, simulations or conclusions that have not been presented elsewhere.

 NOTE: Please do not try to squeeze as much material as possible into one page.
-Abstracts that adjust the format to this end or ignore the specifications in this Call will need to be rewritten and resubmitted in order to be considered.
+Abstracts that adjust the format to that end or ignore the specifications in this Call will need to be rewritten and resubmitted in order to be considered.

 A maximum of two figures may be included in each abstract, but must fit within the single page of the abstract and within the margins.
 Figures should be created at the intended size, rather than scaled down.
 All text within figures, including axis and tick labels, legends, etc., should be no smaller than 8 pt font measured as the figure appears in the abstract.

 Figure captions should be brief, clear and describe the figures appropriately.
 Scaling or cropping within the word processor should never be done, as this can create compatibility issues or, often, unacceptably small text.
 Figures should be rendered at a minimum of 600 DPI for images, and 1200 DPI for line drawings or plots.
 EPS is the preferred figure format, as it is resolution-independent for lines and shapes when properly constructed.